-Plant the bulbs 3 times as deep as the height of the bulb, with the flat end downward.
-Mulch lightly to retain moisture.
+Plant the bulbs three times as deep as the height of the bulb, with the flat end down, then mulch lightly to retain moisture.
 In spring, plant short annuals around the lily bulbs to shade them.
-Place in a location away from browsing deer.
-Asiatic bulbs are edible and deer will do just that if given a chance.
+Place in a location away from browsing deer; Asiatic bulbs are edible and deer will do just that if given a chance.

 Asiatic Lily Plant Care